-iterateGives the multiprocessing C compiler the information it needs to identify the unique iterations of the loop and partition them to particular threads of execution.index variable is the index variable of the for loop you want to run in parallel.expr1 is the starting value for the loop index.expr2 is the number of iterations for the loop you want to run in parallel.
+iterate Gives the multiprocessing C compiler the information it needs to identify the unique iterations of the loop and partition them to particular threads of execution. inder variable is the index variable of the far loop you want to run in index variable is the index variable of the for loop you want to run in parallel.